-During the Reporting Period, the staff cost of the Group was approximately RMB12.1 million, representing an increase of approximately 37.4%, as compared with that of approximately RMB8.8 million for the Corresponding Period.
-The increase was mainly due to the significant increase in the number of the employees during the Reporting Period, as compared to that of the Corresponding Period.
-Such increase was primarily attributable to the fact that the Group added new offices and recruited new employees for its business development.
-During the Reporting Period, the Group engaged an external manpower service provider in the PRC.
-Under such engagement, certain of the Group's manpower requirements were fulfilled by the external manpower organisation at agreed service fees whereas the human resources provided were directly employed by the service provider.
+During the Reporting Period, the staff cost of the Group was approximately RMB9.7 million, representing a decrease of approximately 19.8%, as compared with that of approximately RMB12.1 million for the Corresponding Period.
+The decrease was mainly due to the significant decrease in the number of the manpower used by the Group during the Reporting Period, as compared to that of the Corresponding Period.
+Such decrease was primarily attributable to the fact that the Group withdrew its branch offices and laid off most of its sales staff among the Reporting Period.
+These staff were directly employed by an external manpower organisation.
 The individuals providing services to the Group did not have any employment relationship with the Group.